-Dr. Brown is Medical Director of Oncology at Lone Tree Medical Center, Assistant Professor of Medical Oncology at the University of Colorado, and a practicing physician at the University of Colorado Hospital.
+Regina Brown, MD, is medical director of Oncology at Lone Tree Medical Center, assistant professor of medical oncology at the University of Colorado, and a practicing physician at the University of Colorado Hospital.
 Her primary clinical interest is in breast and pancreatic cancers.

-Dr. Purcell is the Associate Director for Clinical Services of the University of Colorado Cancer Center and Executive Medical Director of Oncology Services at University of Colorado Hospital.
+W. Thomas Purcell, MD, MBA is the associate director for clinical services at the University of Colorado Cancer Center and executive medical director of oncology services at University of Colorado Hospital.
 He is an active member of the American Society of Clinical Oncology, serving on several committees including the Career Development Committee, Clinical Practice Committee, and Clinical Research Committee.
-In 2010 Dr. Purcell received the ASCO Statesman Award for his service to the organization.
+In 2010, Dr. Purcell received the ASCO Statesman Award for his service to the organization.

-Dr. Cohn received his medical degree from University of Maryland School of Medicine and has been in practice for more than 20 years.
+Allen L. Cohn, MD, is a medical oncologist affiliated with multiple hospitals in the Denver area, including Avista and Castle Rock Adventist Hospitals.
+Dr. Cohn received his medical degree from the University of Maryland School of Medicine and has been in practice for more than 20 years.

-Dr. Messersmith joined the University of Colorado School of Medicine faculty in August 2007 as the Director of Gastrointestinal Medical Oncology.
-He is also the Head of the Division and Co-Leader of the Development Team in the Division of Medical Oncology.
+Wells A. Messersmith, MD, joined the University of Colorado School of Medicine faculty in August 2007 as the director of gastrointestinal medical oncology.
+He is also the head of the division and co-leader of the development team in the division of medical oncology.